malikpiara/moon/pages/heartbreak.md

 The story we tell ourselves as we're sulking and going through the motions matters.
 We can see our distress as an opportunity for a deeper level of self-knowledge.
 Use the time to rediscover old passions.
 Cultivate friendships.
 Gain perspective.

 We might not be able to control every aspect of a relationship.
-Or how people feel about us.
+Or how a certain person might feel about us.
 But we're able to shape our mindset.

 A positive mindset.
 A mindset of self-compassion will give us the insight we need to keep moving.